Rahu and Ketu: The Shadow Planets Driving Your Life's Biggest Themes

 Frequently Asked Questions

-Rahu is classified as a natural malefic, but its functional results depend entirely on placement.
-Rahu in favorable signs (Taurus, Gemini, Virgo, Aquarius), well-aspected by benefics, and placed in supportive houses can deliver extraordinary material success, fame, and innovation.
-The malefic label refers to Rahu's nature of creating illusion and insatiability — not necessarily bad outcomes.
+Rahu is classified as naturally malefic, but its actual results depend entirely on placement.
+In favorable signs (Taurus, Gemini, Virgo, Aquarius) and supportive houses, Rahu can deliver extraordinary material success, fame, and innovation.
+The malefic label refers to its nature of creating illusion and insatiable craving -- not necessarily bad outcomes.
+Many of the world's most successful people have prominent Rahu placements.

-Kaal Sarp Dosha occurs when all seven physical planets (Sun through Saturn) are hemmed between Rahu and Ketu, with no planet outside the nodal axis.
-This is considered a significant affliction indicating karmic intensity and obstacles before success.
-However, its severity is debated — many successful individuals have Kaal Sarp Dosha, suggesting it creates intensity rather than doom.
-Remedies include Kaal Sarp Puja and Rahu-Ketu mantras.
+Kaal Sarp Dosha forms when all seven visible planets are hemmed between Rahu and Ketu, with nothing outside the nodal axis.
+It is considered a significant affliction that brings karmic intensity and obstacles before success.
+But its severity is debated -- many successful people have it, which suggests it creates intensity rather than doom.
+Remedies include Kaal Sarp Puja and specific Rahu-Ketu mantras.

-Rahu in the 7th house can create intense attraction to unusual or culturally different partners, or a pattern of idealization followed by disillusionment.
-Ketu in the 7th house may indicate detachment from partnership or past-life relationship karma.
-Rahu or Ketu conjunct Venus intensifies these effects.
-However, nodal placements in the 7th house do not prevent marriage — they simply add complexity that requires conscious navigation.
+Rahu in your 7th house can create intense attraction to unusual or cross-cultural partners, or a pattern of idealizing someone and then feeling disillusioned.
+Ketu in the 7th can mean detachment from partnership or past-life relationship patterns playing out.
+Rahu or Ketu sitting with Venus amplifies these themes.
+Neither placement prevents marriage -- they add complexity that requires awareness and conscious navigation.

 Related Topics